ThatTechDoc/blog-landing-page-html/README.md

-# blog-landing-page-html
+# blog-landing-page

-# Blog Landing Page (HTML Only)

-A clean, minimalist blog landing page built with semantic HTML5.
+# 🌿 Reflections & Insights - A minimalist Blog

+Welcome to **Reflections & Insights**, a pure HTML blog enhanced with clean, responsive CSS styling.
+This project demonstrates semantic HTML5 structure, minimalist design, and meaningful content presentation without the use of JavaScript yet.

 This project includes a homepage with blog previews and links to full individual posts.

 ## 🚀 Features

-- Pure HTML (no CSS or JavaScript)
+- Pure HTML & CSS (no frameworks or libraries)
 - Semantic structure using `<header>`, `<main>`, `<section>`, `<article>`, `<footer>`, and `<time>`
-- 3 individual blog post pages
+- 3 individual blog post pages (each includes title, date, preview, and "read more" link)
+- Beautiful preview images for each blog entry
 - Accessible and mobile-friendly by default
+- Clean folder structure

+## 🖼 Blog Previews

+Each blog post on the landing page includes:

+- A **featured image** (hosted locally in `/asset`)
+- A **title**
+- A **published date**
+- A **short preview paragraph**
+- A link to the full blog post

 ## 🗂️ Files